 Rincon is the nearest city to Ebenezer, located 8.7 miles away.
 Ebenezer acted as the capital of Georgia for some time in 1782, but by 1855 it had been completely abandoned.
 Many of the buildings and churches are still in good condition.
-The Ebenezer Townsite and the Jerusalem Lutheran Church are listed as historical places in the United States.
+The Ebenezer Townsite and the Jerusalem Lutheran Church are historical places in the United States.

-Rough and Ready, also known as Mountain View, Georgia, is now considered a ghost town.
+Rough and Ready, known as Mountain View, Georgia, is now considered a ghost town.
 As part of Clayton County, it adjoins Forest Park, Fulton County, and the Hartsfield-Jackson Atlanta International Airport.
 The closest city is Forest Park, which is only 2.3 miles away.

 Troupville is in Lowndes County, Georgia, with the closest populated area being Wood Valley, only 2.1 miles away.
 Troupville was founded in the early 1800s, and its economy came from hotels, stores, shops, churches, and other types of business.

 This town was a riverboat landing as it was right where the Withlacoochee River and the Little River met, but by 1859, railroads had become more practical and were replacing river landings.
 With the building of the Atlantic and Gulf Railroad in Lowndes County, riverboats were no longer necessary.
-Troupville then lost its charter and many people away to more prosperous areas.
+Troupville then lost its charter, and many people went away to more prosperous areas.

 There is not enough information to confirm whether people still live in Troupville, but as of 1874, it was described as a deserted village.

-Petersburg is located in Wilkes County, Georgia, currently known as Elbert County, and was founded in 1786 to serve Georgia’s Broad River Valley region.
+Petersburg is located in Wilkes County, Georgia, known as Elbert County, and was founded in 1786 to serve Georgia’s Broad River Valley region.
 It thrived during 1790 due to its location in the confluence of Broad River and Savannah River.

 Petersburg had a short life compared to other towns and cities since it didn’t fully develop until after the American Revolution.
 At the beginning of the 1800s, the population started to decline.
 As more and more residents continued to move away, the lands were used for agricultural business.